The Shyft Group: History

-In June 2020, Spartan Motors, Inc. announced its corporate name change to The Shyft Group, Inc. following the divestiture of its Emergency Response (ER) business unit.
-It began trading on NASDAQ under the symbol "SHYF".
+In June 2020, Spartan Motors announced its corporate name change to The Shyft Group, Inc. following the divestiture of its Emergency Response (ER) business unit; it began trading on NASDAQ under the symbol "SHYF".
+In October, Shyft acquired the aluminum truck-body manufacturer F3 MFG Inc. based in Waterville, Maine, with its brands DuraMag and Magnum.

-In October 2020, Shyft Group acquired the aluminum truck-body manufacturer F3 MFG Inc. based in Waterville, Maine, with its brands DuraMag and Magnum.
+In July 2025, it was announced that the company merged its operations with those of Aebi Schmidt, creating a new entity called the Aebi Schmidt Group.

 Active subsidiaries

 Spartan RV Chassis

 Spartan RV Chassis engineers, designs, manufactures, sells, and services Class A diesel RV chassis for OEMs such as Entegra Coach, Newmar, Foretravel, and Jayco.

 Utilimaster

 Utilimaster was acquired in November 2009.
 It designs, manufacturers, and assembles purpose-built delivery and other vocational trucks.

 Strobes-R-Us

 Strobes-R-Us was acquired on December 17, 2018.
 It is a distributor and installer of specialty vehicle upfits and lighting equipment.

 General Truck Body

 General Truck Body was acquired in June 2019 and merged with Utilimaster.
 It manufactures and assembles refrigerated and non-refrigerated truck bodies.